score-json/nlohmann_json/TSF/docs/introduction/index.rst

   - MISRA compliance is selectively applied, and necessary adaptations are considered at the upstream level where applicable.

 - **Strategic Directions**:
-  - Evidence requirements are mapped and analyzed for gaps, leading to possible code amendments or forks.
+  - Evidence requirements are mapped and analysed for gaps, leading to possible code amendments or forks.
-  - Questions concerning the library's behavior are systematically answered, providing coverage details and tracing requirements to standards like ISO.
+  - Questions concerning the library's behaviour are systematically answered, providing coverage details and tracing requirements to standards like ISO.

 Find more descriptions on the ongoing process and requirements at `Eclipse Process Description <https://eclipse-score.github.io/process_description/main/trustable/index.html>`_.